 While many who work in politics reflexively scoff at the idea of creating visions, it is actually a common strategic practice in many other professional fields and sectors Most leaders in business understand that an accepted, aspiring vision of what their organisation aims to be increases their collective capability to make coherent, strategic decisions.
 They know that the creation of an accepted vision helps to orient and align people who would otherwise lack a sense of direction.
 Aspiring towards long-term visions increases the collective understanding of what potential futures could look like – and thus sharpens an operative focus that goes beyond the limitations set by the status quo.

-Innocracy 2020 is a mix of inputs, reflections, and interactive sessions.
-Following each contribution, we will provide you with the space and time for shared reflection and dialogue.
+Innocracy 2020 was a mix of inputs, reflections, and interactive sessions.
+Following each contribution, we provided you with the space and time for shared reflection and dialogue.
 Discover our formats below!

-Our keynote speakers will frame each conference day with concise inputs on future visions and how they impact our societies.
+Our keynote speakers framed each conference day with concise inputs on future visions and how they impact our societies.

 Imagine: what will a normal day in your life look like in 2035?
-In a ten-minute story, visionaries will share an inspiring image of their future lifeworld with you that will be illustrated with sketches.
+In a ten-minute story, visionaries shared an inspiring image of their future lifeworld with you, illustrated with sketches.

-Two to three experts will engage in a moderated dialogue on how our future systems, institutions and everyday lives could and should look like.
+Two to three experts engaged in a moderated dialogue on how our future systems, institutions and everyday lives could and should look like.

-Throughout the day, speakers will come together to reflect on the keynotes, conversations and vision sprints, inviting you to spring into the debate.
-The session begins with participants reflecting in small breakout groups.
+Throughout the day, speakers came together to reflect on the keynotes, conversations and vision sprints, inviting you to spring into the debate.
+The session began with participants reflecting in small breakout groups.

-The workshops are centered around present projects, where the future can already be experienced today.
-These interactive sessions are hosted by our content partners from all across Europe (separate sign up required).
+The workshops were centered around present projects, where the future can already be experienced today.
+These interactive sessions were hosted by our content partners from all across Europe (separate sign up required).

 Future Studies Toolbox

-Experts in Future Studies offer in-depth interactive classes on state of the art methods and tools to a limited number of participants (separate sign up required).
+Experts in Future Studies offered in-depth interactive classes on state-of-the-art methods and tools to a limited number of participants (separate sign up required).